chesahkalu/azure_administrator/compute.md

     - **Advanced**: On the Advanced tab, you can configure agents, scripts, or virtual machine extensions.
     - Other settings are available on the Monitoring and Tags tabs.

+- Alternatively, you can browse to the [Azure Quickstart Templates](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&products=azure-resource-manager) page to find pre-configured templates for virtual machines.
+You can select a template, customize it, and deploy it directly from the Azure portal.

 ### Connecting to a Virtual Machine

 Once the virtual machine is created, you can connect to it using various methods: